veyz1992/RE_V4.2/IMPORTANT_NOTES.md

 **get-success-summary now falls back to assessments.full_name_entered and answers.businessName when profiles isn't available prior to first login.**

 **get-success-summary now uses service role, reads assessments.full_name_entered and answers.businessName as fallback when profiles isn't created yet.**

+**get-success-summary now falls back to assessments.full_name_entered and answers.businessName when a profiles row does not exist yet, and that the response keys are email, name, business, plan.**